eashang1/a_stuck_wizard/README.md

 Before the trick:

-1) Arrange your deck in the order listed here: https://docs.google.com/document/d/1KnhTf7GuQRqbklYCb3yejZ6yp79OneqwasQUdjZT0sQ/edit?usp=sharing
+1) Arrange your deck in the order listed [here](https://docs.google.com/document/d/1KnhTf7GuQRqbklYCb3yejZ6yp79OneqwasQUdjZT0sQ/edit?usp=sharing)

 2) Remove cards 8 and 26 (the 10H and QS).